 Sugar addiction obviously begins when you crave anything that contains this sweet ingredient.
 Eating sugar triggers production of natural opioids like dopamine in your brain.
 Opioids aid in relieving pain and depression and are triggered in the same way one would consume illegal drugs.
-Some studies have shown that sugar is 8 times more addictive than cocaine.
+Some studies have shown that sugar is eight times more addictive than cocaine.

 According to researchers, your tongue has two sweet receptors in it.